Cars on the Road: Critical reception

 On the review aggregator website Rotten Tomatoes, the series holds a 93% approval rating, with an average rating of 7.00/10 based on 14 reviews.

 Joel Keller of Decider found the series to be a classic buddy road trip, praising the humor and the way the show parodies pop culture, while applauding the performances of the voice actors, citing the dynamic between Owen Wilson and Larry the Cable Guy.
 Polly Conway of Common Sense Media rated the series 4 out of 5 stars, praised the depiction of positive messages and role models, citing friendship and discovery, while finding the series entertaining across its humor and family-friendly.
 Randy Myers of The Mercury News gave the series 3 out of 4 stars, called the setup simple yet efficient and found the series joyful and entertaining, stating it succeeds to celebrate friendship across the characters, while acknowledging the references to pop culture.

 Audience viewership

 According to Flix Patrol, Cars on the Road was the 7th most watched streaming series on Disney+ in the week of its release, as well as the 3rd and 9th most watched during its second and third week respectively.
 On Disney Junior's YouTube channel, all episodes have amassed about 85 million views with the most popular episodes being Trucks (32M), Salt Fever (18M) and B-Movie (8,7).
-There is an additional 29 million views on the compilation as of April 2025 as well as a combined 37 million views on the compilations on the Cars YouTube channel.

 Internationally, Disney Jr. Latinoamérica records 35 million views on all episodes, Disney Junior España tracks about 20,6 millions on the episodes as well as 20 millions on the compilation and Disney Junior Deutschland about 18,4 millions on all episodes combined.

 Additionally, the official music video for the song "Trucks" from the episode of the same name has received more than 94 million views on YouTube.